Retraining as a counsellor to gain flexibility

 A serious qualification with flexibility built in

-Katherine then signed up for the next stage of her training, a three year equivalent to a master’s degree, which usually takes place over two evenings a week.
+Lynne then signed up for the next stage of her training, a three year equivalent to a master’s degree, which usually takes place over two evenings a week.
 Again, the course had flexibility built in, with each student developing their clinical work at their own pace, in discussion with their supervisor.

 And this flexibility continues even after the course has finished.
-As Katherine explains: “I’m now a qualified couples’ counsellor and have chosen to work a couple of days a week, one evening and one weekend morning.
+As Lynne explains: “I’m now a qualified couples’ counsellor and have chosen to work a couple of days a week, one evening and one weekend morning.
 I’m able to slot the work around school pickups and other activities, but still enjoy a job that’s both interesting and challenging.
 It really is the best of both worlds.”

 A fascinating career that can be flexed to suit you

 There’s no doubt that this combination of flexibility and stimulation is what makes this particular career so appealing.
-As Katherine concludes: “Training and working as a counsellor isn’t just a job – it’s a life-transforming experience.
+As Lynne concludes: “Training and working as a counsellor isn’t just a job – it’s a life-transforming experience.
 I learn something new every single day, and thoroughly enjoying my new career.
 My advice to anyone considering this kind of career change would be to sign up for Tavistock Relationships’ introductory course; it’s the ideal way to find out whether this new path is right for you.”

 This article has been sponsored by Tavistock Relationships, and written by the Timewise editorial team.
 The author’s name has been changed for confidentiality reasons.